check-spelling-sandbox/solo-io-go-utils/changelogutils/README.md

 using the automated changelog provided in this utility.
 The benefits of using the changelog include:

 - Automatically producing the description for the github release page, and optionally the docs, with zero effort.
-- Ensuring that every change is described in the release notes, with links to Github issues.
+- Ensuring that every change is described in the release notes, with links to GitHub issues.
 - Ensuring that the release notes are consistently formatted across releases and repos.
 - Ensuring that the release versions are incremented correctly according to semantic versioning.